 During the 12-week assessment period, students undergo a variety of assessments and observations including formal and informal Speech and Language Therapy, Occupational Therapy and Psychology assessments.
 These assessments, the EHCP, staff observations and input from families are used to identify the therapeutic needs of the student.
 These findings are then shared with staff to ensure that the learning environment, presentation of work and structure of lessons are adapted for the student.
 Assessment takes place over time and in a variety of contexts across the school.

 We are currently using the Zones of Regulation ™ (Leah.
-M. Kuypers) and Social Thinking ™ (Michelle Garcia Winner) programmes as part of our therapeutic input.
+M. Kuypers), Social Thinking ™ (Michelle Garcia Winner) and Interoception TM (Kelly Mahler) programmes as part of our therapeutic input.
 Therapeutic practices and input are embedded throughout the school day at Heathermount.

 The Therapy Team is an integral part of the school community and collaborates closely with staff, students and families.